danslimmon/j/README.md

 # #9 abstract workspace

+- make object.Thought with tests
+  - more tests for Thought.Mutate

 - make Workspace with tests
-- make object.Thought with tests